How Many Enzymes In Human Body

 Q: Can I take enzyme supplements?

 A: Yes, enzyme supplements are available over the counter.
 They can be helpful for individuals with enzyme deficiencies or digestive issues.
-However, it's important to consult with a healthcare professional before taking any supplements, as they may interact with medications or have side effects.
+On the flip side, it helps to consult with a healthcare professional before taking any supplements, as they may interact with medications or have side effects.

 Q: What are some common enzyme deficiencies?